What is WordPress?

 - Installing & configuring plugins to add features to your site.

-If you are new to WordPress, you can find a step-by-step guide to getting started in the WordPress Codex.
+If you are new to WordPress, you can find a step-by-step guide to getting started in the WordPress Codex (external link).
 The WordPress Codex is the official guide to WP.
 It is a gigantic resource that is maintained by a combination of Automattic staff, volunteers and users.

 DIY questions about WordPress